nhthieu/nhthieu.github.io/src/content/blog/i-use-arch-btw.md

 ![install](../../assets/arch-install.png)

-Luckily, it comes with the `archinstall` script which makes the installation process so much easier, and it's pretty straightforward to follow.
+Though lucky for us, it comes with the `archinstall` script which makes the installation process so much easier, and it's pretty straightforward to follow.
 It does the heavy lifting for you, like the bootloader, networking, audio and video drivers.
 Still, it's required to manually partition the drives, and install the essential packages for later usage, which I wouldn't have learned if I just used the GUI installer.

 Right off the installation, what you get is a barebones system with just the essential packages installed, a lot more barebones than I was used to with Ubuntu or Debian.
 Everything after that point is the second and onward parts bags, all of the additional media codecs, supporting applications, and things that most distributions such as Ubuntu or Fedora have off the rip, you have to add on yourself.
 I prefer it this way since I can choose what packages to install, no bloatwares whatsoever, just a clean system with minimal overhead and without unnecessary additions or modifications.